Sage Privacy Policy

 Automated technologies or interactions.
 As is true of most websites, we receive and store certain types of Personal Information whenever you interact with us online.
 This information may include internet protocol (IP) addresses, browser type, internet service provider (ISP), referring/exit pages, operating system, date/time stamp, and/or clickstream data.
 When you access and use our Services from your mobile devices, we receive data from that mobile device.
 This may include your device ID, location data, IP address and device type.
 You may manage how your mobile device and mobile browser share location information with us, as well as how your mobile browser handles cookies and related technologies by adjusting your mobile device privacy and security settings.
 Please refer to instructions provided by your mobile service provider or the manufacturer of your device to learn how to adjust your settings.

 Cookies.
-Cookies are small files that we or our service providers transfer to your computer’s hard drive through your web browser that enables us or our service providers’ systems to recognize your browser and capture and remember certain information.
+Cookies are small files that we or our service provider transfers to your computer’s hard drive through your web browser that enables us or our service provider’s systems to recognize your browser and capture and remember certain information.
 We use cookies to help us understand how users use the Services.
 For example, cookies gather information about how long you spend on a web page so that we can understand what web pages are of most interest to users.
 If you prefer, you can choose to have your computer warn you each time a cookie is being sent, or you can choose to turn off cookies by adjusting your browser settings.
-For more information about cookies and about turning off cookies, please see: https://www.allaboutcookies.org If you turn off your cookies, some of the features of the Services may not function properly.
+For more information about cookies and about turning off cookies, please see: http://www.allaboutcookies.org/manage-cookies/stop-cookies-installed.html.
+If you turn off your cookies, some of the features of the Services may not function properly.

 Information We Collect From Third Parties